Hans Nibel: Top management

-It was in 1922 that Nibel teamed up with his head of chassis design, Max Wagner, to produce the so-called "Benz-Tropfenwagen" (loosely, "Tear-drop car"), the shape of which pointed the way to the future in terms of what came to be known as "streamlining".
-Underneath the pioneering body shape there was more innovation, notably in respect of the "mid-engined configuration", which in this case involved positioning the engine within the wheelbase but behind the driver.
-The design featured a (relatively conventional) rigid front axle, but matched up with independently sprung rear wheels.
+In September 1921, the Berlin AVUS opened, and the innovative Rumpler Tropfenwagen was at the Berlin Motor Show.
+This "Tear-drop car" pioneered "streamlining".
+Underneath the pioneering body shape there was more innovation, notably the "Rear mid-engine, rear-wheel-drive layout", which in this case involved positioning the engine within the wheelbase behind the passenger compartment, with the driver placed in center front behind a curved wind screen.
+Nibel acquired a licence for the design from Rumpler that featured a (relatively conventional) rigid front axle, but matched up with Independent suspension rear wheels.

+It was in 1922 that Nibel teamed up with his head of chassis design, Max Wagner, to produce the so-called "Benz-Tropfenwagen" race cars, that were open top and much lower than the tall Rumpler.
+Using a 2 litre engine without supercharger in the 1923 Italian Grand Prix, they finished 4th.
 The Benz-Tropfenwagen ensured international racing successes in the immediate time and placed Benz at the forefront of automobile chassis design during the years that followed.

 On 25 August 1922 Hans Nibel, who had been a deputy member of the company's main board since 1917, became a full board member.
 This was also the year in which the institution known at that time as the "Technische Hochschule," (Karlsruhe Institute of Technology) awarded him an honorary doctorate (Dr. Ing. h. c.) "in recognition of his great contributions to design/development and technology ("... in Anerkennung seiner großen Verdienste als Konstrukteur und Techniker").